Shopify/quilt/packages/dates/README.md

 ### `isTomorrow`

-Takes in a date string and an optional time zone parameter.
+Takes in a date object and an optional time zone string parameter.
 Returns a boolean indicating whether or not this date is tomorrow.

 ```ts
 import {isTomorrow} from '@shopify/dates';